Deeper wells being dug by farmers to fight the unending drought

 As western Rajasthan and the state of Gujarat are experiencing heavy rains and floods in July, inhabitants of Cauvery delta are wishing and praying for a Monsoon with enough rainfall to get sufficient water for their crops.

-However, rain pattern of June and July were not very reassuring because the state of Tamil Nadu has received 31% less rain than normal.
+However, rain patterns in June and July were not very reassuring because the state of Tamil Nadu has received 31% less rain than normal.
 People are fearful that the drought will extend if the same situation persists in the coming days.

 Due to the piling up of issues, Dakshinamoorthy and many others like him are contemplating moving out of the state.
 Many have already migrated.